canonical-ols/talisker/docs/requests.rst

 Talisker does not include the url path in the metric name by default, as it could be highly variable, and thus create too many distinct metrics.
-But you can optionally allow a number of path compontents to be included in the name::
+But you can optionally allow a number of path components to be included in the name::

     session.get('https://somehost.com/some/url/XXX', metrics_path_len=2)